-The securitization activities of the DZ BANK banking group comprise not only funding activities in asset-backed commercial paper (ABCP) programs but also investing, trading, and funding activities involving asset-backed securities (ABSs).
-In the first half of 2017, DZ BANK opened up its credit risk strategy to new investments in ABSs, albeit with significant restrictions, in order to give itself greater flexibility when investing in high-quality liquid assets (HQLAs).
-Investing activities continue to include the legacy portfolios of investor-related exposures dating back to the period prior to the financial crisis.
+The securitization activities of the DZ BANK banking group comprise not only funding activities in assetbacked commercial paper (ABCP) programs but also investing, trading, and funding activities involving assetbacked securities (ABSs).
+DZ BANK invests in high-quality ABSs to a limited extent.
+It also has a legacy portfolio of investment exposures dating back to the period prior to the financial crisis.
 As before, ABSs are held as part of trading activities in order to pass on exposures within a short period of time and funding activities are still carried out for selected customers.